 A financial asset is derecognised when the contractual rights to the cash flows from the financial assets expire or are transferred and no longer controlled by the Entity.
-A financial liability is removed from the Statement of Financial Position when the obligation specified in the contract is discharged or cancelled or expires.
+A financial liability is removed from the statement of financial position when the obligation specified in the contract is discharged or cancelled or expires.

-Upon initial recognition a financial asset or financial liability is designated as at fair value through Profit or Loss except for investments in equity instruments that do not have a quoted market price in an active market and whose fair value cannot be reliably measured.
+Upon initial recognition a financial asset or financial liability is designated as at fair value through profit or loss except for investments in equity instruments that do not have a quoted market price in an active market and whose fair value cannot be reliably measured.

-A gain or loss arising from a change in the fair value of a financial asset or financial liability classified as at fair value through Profit or Loss is recognised in the Income Statement.
+A gain or loss arising from a change in the fair value of a financial asset or financial liability classified as at fair value through profit or loss is recognised in the statement of profit and loss and other comprehensive income.

 Financial assets not measured at fair value comprise receivables and investment in subsidiary.
-These are nonderivative financial assets with fixed or determinable payments that are not quoted in an active market and are measured at amortised cost using the effective interest method.
+These are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market and are measured at amortised cost using the effective interest method.